-In a leveraged buyout (LBO), the target company’s existing debt is usually refinanced (although it can be rolled over) and replaced with new debt to finance the transaction.
+In the capital structure of leveraged buyout (LBO), the target company’s existing debt is usually refinanced (although it can be rolled over) and replaced with new debt to finance the transaction.
 Multiple tranches of debt are commonly used to finance LBOs, and may including any of the following tranches of capital listed in descending order of seniority:

 A revolver is a form of senior bank debt that acts like a credit card for companies and is generally used to help fund a company’s working capital needs.
 A company will “draw down” the revolver up to the credit limit when it needs cash, and repays the revolver when excess cash is available (there is no repayment penalty).
 The revolver offers companies flexibility with respect to their capital needs, allowing companies access to cash without having to seek additional debt or equity financing.